 Freddie Mac is a mission-driven company — supporting affordable and workforce housing is in our DNA.
 Since inception, we've provided safe and affordable rental housing for millions of Americans.
-As of 2019, over 86% of the units we financed were affordable to moderate- and low-income families earning at or below 100% of the area median income (AMI).
+In 2023, over 67% of the units we financed were affordable to moderate- and low-income families earning at or below 80% of the area median income (AMI).

 Freddie Mac Multifamily’s commitment to supporting affordable, quality rental housing is central to everything we do.
-Our research, the products, programs and services we offer, and our securitizations all channel private capital to support affordable and workforce housing nationwide.
+In addition to our world class research, the products, programs and services we offer channel private capital to support affordable and workforce housing nationwide.

 Our continuous support — in all economic conditions and all markets that might otherwise be overlooked — distinguishes us from other funding sources.
 We are driven by a genuine desire to affect change, and we confront persistent housing challenges through innovative thinking that helps expand access to housing.